-Since 2012 we have been working with our student section, the National Federation of Atheist, Humanist and Secular Student Societies (AHS), and its member societies to defend freedom of speech on university campuses.
-A series of incidents involving AHS member societies being unreasonably censored by their universities have occurred.
+Since 2008, when it was founded, we have been working with our student section, Humanist Students, and its affiliated University societies to defend freedom of speech on university campuses.
+A series of incidents involving member societies being unreasonably censored by their students’ unions or universities have occurred.

 What we’re doing

-You can support the BHA by becoming a member.
+You can support Humanists UK by becoming a member.
 That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
 But campaigns also cost money – quite a lot of money – and we also need financial support.
-You can make a donation to the BHA.
+You can make a donation to Humanists UK .